armijnhemel/proximity_matcher_webservice/README.md

 The optimized version can use significantly more memory.
-If it is already possible to filter known hashes before sending the hashes to the webservice then it is recommended to use the regular version.
+If it is already possible to filter known hashes before sending the hashes to the webservice then it is recommended to use the regular version instead.

 ### Gunicorn